iTwin/appui/common/api/appui-react.api.md

 import { RelativePosition } from '@itwin/appui-abstract';
 import type { RequireAtLeastOne } from '@itwin/core-bentley';
 import type { ScreenViewport } from '@itwin/core-frontend';
+import { SessionStateActionsUnion as SessionStateActionsUnion_2 } from './SessionState.js';
 import { SettingsManager as SettingsManager_2 } from '@itwin/core-react';
 import type { SettingsTabEntry as SettingsTabEntry_2 } from '@itwin/core-react';
 import type { SettingsTabsProvider as SettingsTabsProvider_2 } from '@itwin/core-react';